6 min read

 They had probably lost a few hours of production (which in the automotive industry could easily be translated to millions of dollars) but they had actually made sure that the issue wouldn’t happen again.

-But it’s always a great experience to hear what went wrong from the people who were actually involved.
-Most of the times these are the guys who would actually provide the best way to avoid the same “mistake” in the future.
+And make no mistake, most of the times these are the guys who would actually provide the best way to avoid the same “mistake” in the future.

 So, a weekly 15 minutes open discussion – StandDown with the construction teams (or in general any teams involved) regarding all the latest major NCRs is indeed a great idea.